brain-slam/slam/README.md

 . https://github.com/EtienneCmb for his help regarding visualization and Visbrain (https://github.com/EtienneCmb/visbrain).

 . https://github.com/aymanesouani for his implementation of a very nice curvature estimation technique.

+. https://github.com/Anthys for implementing the curvature decomposition and many unitests

 .  to be continued...